 For anyone interested in this topic, I have included an excerpt of the debate below:

 It appeared our virtual storm wasn’t about to let up, so we took refuge downstairs in a dimly lit coffee shop where we found several students sitting around at a table, seemingly engaged in a heated discussion.
 By the way, they stared at us as we entered, I wondered if they were debating something Rhom had said at the forum.
 We sat at a table, where I ordered a coffee as Rhom pulled out his flask of rum.
 I’m not sure what the by-laws were there, but considering his tall, daunting presence, no one questioned what he might have in it.

 A few of these students appeared eager to talk to Rhom about the storm he had created at the forum.
 I was curious how Rhom might reply when one of them asked us where we were from, but before we could respond, a young man stood up and began to lecture us.

 ‘I heard you at the forum,’ he said to Rhom, loudly.
 ‘Nothing you said made sense.’

 ‘For one thing, it’s evident you don’t understand anything about the brain,’ he said.
-‘Science proves that consciousness come from the brain; when there’s no brain, there’s no consciousness… it’s obvious.
-Just as it’s also obvious that some peoples’ brains have no consciousness, such as those in the Hill Country who, no matter what they say, are anti- science.
+‘Science proves that consciousness comes from the brain; when there’s no brain, there’s no consciousness… it’s obvious.
+Just as it’s also obvious that some peoples’ brains have no consciousness, such as those in the Hill Country who, no matter what they say, is anti-science.

 ‘What the mind thinks is programmed in the cerebellum, and so all we chose has been determined by natural selection… and so there actually is no free will.
 There’s nothing we can do about this unless we have brain surgery to rewire the circuitry.
 Though it might seem we act volitionally, our brains cause us to think and respond in the only way possible.
 That’s why humanity deceives itself when it believes it’s free to think in ways contrary to the brain’s impressions.’